JerJohn15/Bookstore-Website-Simulator/README.md

 -	Ability to go back to a previous page
 -	Ability to delete books from a user’s checkout cart

+* In addition to these features, I have also designed my program, to handle, some common potential errors that could be made from within the program, based on user input.
+Database Usage:

+- For storing a user's username, password, and allowance
+- All of the books that are available for sale
+- All of the books that are within a user's checkout cart

+* The name of the database tables for which I have stored each of this information is called, "account", "item record", and "check out". *

 #Tools Used:

 -	**MySQL Workbench** (to create and test the database tables)